BioCancerInformatics/SigPolytope/README.md

 All latent dimensions are globally scaled and embedded into a **shared coordinate system**, allowing signatures to be compared structurally rather than descriptively.

-For visualization, the latent space is projected into three dimensions while preserving geometric relationships.
+**For visualization, the 18D latent space is projected into three dimensions.**
+Importantly, the geometric representation is **not intrinsically 3D**: each signature is an **18D polytope**, and the Shiny Atlas displays a **3D projection** of this high-dimensional structure for interpretability.

 ---